 Missions and Goals

-Communication studies at Niagara University is designed to give students a strong background in professional and liberal arts concerns with respect to the mass communications media.
+Communication and Media studies at Niagara University is designed to give students a strong background in professional and liberal arts concerns with respect to the mass communications media.
 Consistent with the departmental and university’s missions, our goal is to produce graduates who appreciate:

 - The importance of language in conveying the meaning of events.